Glossop Tramways

 Glossop Tramways Great War conductress and motorman Aaron Howard

-A conductress and motorman (Aaron Howard) pose for the cameraman with Glossop & Whitfield Tram No 7 — photo undated, but almost certainly taken during the Great War.
+A conductress and a motorman (Aaron Howard) pose for the cameraman with Glossop & Whitfield Tram No 7 — photo undated, but almost certainly taken during the Great War.
 Photo courtesy of Glossop Heritage Trust, with thanks to Mike Brown.

 Glossop Tramways Great War conductress Alice Lee